 Itinerant CARE Team Services

-The CARE Team is located in the EISC.
 A child eligible for preschool special education services may receive itinerant support in his/her community setting, as appropriate.
-CARE team services are provided at community and ASD Head Start programs, Title I preschool classrooms, and Migrant Education preschool classrooms.
+CARE team services are provided at community and ASD Head Start programs and ASD general education preschool classrooms.
 Direct and consultative services are provided on-site by an itinerant special education teacher and/or teaching assistant.
 CARE team members collaborate with the classroom team to meet the child’s developmental needs within the natural setting.

 Buddy Bear Program

 ASD strives to provide opportunities for preschool students with disabilities to interact and be educated with typically-developing peers.
 The Buddy Bear model is not intended to provide early childhood education for typically-developing children; it is designed to support the development of young children who are identified as developmentally-delayed or disabled.